 We start this Online Book with a list of important seamanship rules.

-We all aspire to be good mariners.
+We all aspire to be competent mariners.
 This book will point you in the right direction.

 Table of Contents: